What is the Pupil Distance (PD)

 METHOD ONE (Measuring it by yourself)

 Look straight ahead with both eyes open facing your friend.
-Let your friend hold the ruler up to your right so the zero end lines up with your pupil.
+Let the person hold the ruler up to your right so the zero end lines up with your pupil.

 Measure the distance from your right to your left pupil.
 The number that lines up with your left pupil is your PD.